Giants–Packers rivalry

 The Giants–Packers rivalry is a National Football League (NFL) rivalry between the New York Giants and the Green Bay Packers.
-The two teams have played since 1970 in the National Football Conference, and they play each other in the regular season either every three years or depending on its NFC division placement, and in the postseason.
+The two teams have played since 1970 in the National Football Conference, and they play each other in the regular season either every three years and once every six seasons at each team's home stadium or depending on its NFC division placement, and in the postseason.

 Notable games and moments

-The Green Bay Packers and New York Giants have played 62 games including 24 games that have been decided by 8 points or less: Below are eight notable games from the rivalry.
+The Green Bay Packers and New York Giants have played 64 games including 26 games that have been decided by 8 points or less: Below are eight notable games from the rivalry.